- You do not have any products in your shopping cart yet.

 Where should your table definitely not be placed?

-Your new table prefers a calmer environment.
-A new setting can stress the wood – especially if there are temperature differences on and inside the solid wood slab.
-In all these locations, the wood is exposed to strong climate fluctuations:
+Your new table prefers a somewhat calmer environment.
+A new setting can stress the wood – especially if there are temperature differences on and within the solid wood slab.
+In all these places, the wood is exposed to strong climate fluctuations:

 - Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatory, south-facing side).